9 Steps to Successfully Build a SaaS Product

 MVP stands for Minimum Viable Product.
 Simply put here, you have to figure out the basic core features and their costs.
 Other than that, you also need to figure out your USP, which stands for Unique Selling Point.
 This decides how your product stands out from the rest of the industry.

-How to define the MVP?
+How to define MVP or Prototype?

 How to define USP?